yetzt/node-phn/readme.md

 # phn

-a lightweight http client that works great with `node` and `bun`
+A lightweight HTTP client that works seamlessly with `node` and `bun`.

-* http2 support
+* http2 support with per-origin session
-* works with async/await and callbacks
-* compression support
+* http1 keepalive-agent by default
-* fallback zstd support via [fzstd](https://www.npmjs.com/package/fzstd) when installed
+* compression support with fallback zstd support via [fzstd](https://www.npmjs.com/package/fzstd) when installed
 * optional decode support via [iconv-lite](https://www.npmjs.com/package/iconv-lite) when installed
+* works with async/await, promises and callbacks
+* tiny and comes with no required dependencies
-* 200% test coverage (we run them at least twice)
+* 200% test coverage (we run every test at least twice for good measure)

+phn is an interface-compatible, drop-in replacement for the abandoned [phin](https://npmjs.com/package/phin)

 ## install